March–May 2025 United States attacks in Yemen: Reactions of US politicians

-On March 24, 2025, House Minority Leader Hakeem Jeffries, D-NY called for a Congressional investigation to be opened to understand how this operational security breach occurred.
+On March 24, 2025, House minority leader Hakeem Jeffries called for a Congressional investigation to be opened to understand how this operational security breach occurred.
 Jeffries called the incident "reckless, irresponsible and dangerous".

 Following confirmation by a spokesperson for the National Security Council that the leaked group chat was real, White House Press Secretary Karoline Leavitt stated, "As President Trump said, the attacks on the Houthis have been highly successful and effective, President Trump continues to have the utmost confidence in his national security team, including National Security Advisor Mike Waltz".

 Chairman of the Senate Armed Services Committee, Republican Senator Roger Wicker responded to the leak stating, "We're very concerned about it and we'll be looking into it on a bipartisan basis."

 Analysis

-Expert think tank Atlantic Council expressed doubt about the practicality of United States war aims.
-It stated that it will be challenging to track down Houthi leader Abdul-Malik al-Houthi due to "limited intelligence on the ground in Yemen," adding that this is the same reason behind the U.S.'s "difficulty assessing the success of its operations" throughout its Red Sea operations in 2024.
+The expert think tank Atlantic Council expressed doubt about the practicality of United States war aims.
+It stated that it will be challenging to track down Houthi leader Abdul-Malik al-Houthi due to "limited intelligence on the ground in Yemen," adding that this is the same reason behind the US's "difficulty assessing the success of its operations" throughout its Red Sea operations in 2024.

 The New York Times concluded that America had failed to establish air superiority over Ansar Allah while burning through ammunition reserves.

 The Hill opinionated that the Houthis will become stronger.

 An article in Responsible Statecraft claimed there is hypocrisy in Trump policies for paying for war that Europe mostly benefits from.
-Europe is mostly affected by the shipping lane disruption, while the U.S. paid the cost of the bombings.
+Europe is mostly affected by the shipping lane disruption, while the US paid the cost of the bombings.

-An article by Middle East Monitor, a Qatar-funded pro-Hamas lobbying group, claims that the U.S. failed to meet its strategic goals.
+An article by Middle East Monitor, a Qatar-funded pro-Hamas lobbying group, claims that the US failed to meet its strategic goals.

 Aftermath

-The bombing campaign had difficulty destroying the Houthis’ underground arsenal of missiles, drones and launchers.
+The bombing campaign had difficulty destroying the Houthis' underground arsenal of missiles, drones and launchers.
 The cost of the bombing campaign has been estimated to cost billions.

 After the ceasefire with the US was declared the Houthis fired ballistic missiles at Israel.

-As of August 2025 Houthi attacks on shipping have continued and the range of targets has expanded.

-The EU launched Operation Aspides to provide limited protection to vessels using the Red Sea.
-However some ships have been attacked and sunk.
+In July 2025, the Houthis resumed attacks on commercial shipping, sinking two Liberian-flagged vessels.
+In response, the EU launched Operation Aspides to provide limited protection to vessels using the Red Sea.